opendilab/DI-engine-docs/source/03_system/middleware.rst

 In `v0.4.2 <https://github.com/opendilab/DI-engine/releases/tag/v0.4.2>`_, We changed the Context from dict to dataclass.
 The reason for this change is:

-- Prevent the arbitrary addition of new variables during development, i.e. the variables used in context must be clearly defined in the definition of Context class.
+- Prevent the arbitrary addition of new variables during development, i.e. the variables in context must be clearly defined in the definition of Context class.
 - Prevent the access of variables using string, i.e. prevent ctx['xxx'].

 Because for middlewares, passing data through Context is different from passing data through input and output parameters of a function, for which there is an enforced constraint.